raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - Fixed bug where on exit from title screen, the text would be using the wrong font in Colorful mode

 Playdate:
-- Added new "Language" option, as well as a full French localization!
-Thanks, Voxy!
 - Sped up HEXA matching to roughly match the PC version
-- Added ability to toggle Options using the left and right Directional buttons

 ## Version 2.1.7
 ### 10.03.2025